 This is the fourth main sub-question to answer ‘Is the learn/work environment adding value?’
 The learn/work environment is an ecosystem to support people.
-Therefore it should be managed integrally and interdisciplinary with an evidence-based approach.
-A close cooperation of the departments of Real Estate, Facilities Management, ICT and Human Resources makes sense to avoid silo thinking and letting people thrive.
+Therefore it should be managed integrally and interdisciplinary with an evidence-based value add approach.
+Close cooperation of the departments of Real Estate, Facilities Management, Information Technology and Human Resources makes sense to avoid silo thinking and letting the organisation and its people thrive.

 Do we know what the outcomes are that matter to employer and to employees?